azawhat/assignemnt2/README.md

-# Assignment 2
+# Assignment 2 and Assignment 3
-This is the second assignment of the Algorithms and Data Structure course.
+This is the second and third assignments of the Algorithms and Data Structure course.

 **_About MyArrayList_**